 Day 2: Perfect day trip to Monaco

 🚂 Getting to Monaco from Nice: From Nice Ville train station, take the train to Monaco Monte Carlo station.
-We bought our tickets using the Trainline app because it saved us time rather than having to wait in line to buy tickets at the station.
+We bought our tickets using the Omio app because it saved us time rather than having to wait in line to buy tickets at the station.
 Tickets cost us around 4.90 euros each way and the journey only takes roughly 20 – 30 minutes.

 See the changing of the Guard

-Monaco to this day continues to have its own monarchy and the Monaco royal family is led by Prince Albert II and his wife Princess Charlene.
 Stop by the Monaco Palace on your day trip to Monaco to watch the traditional changing of the guard ceremony.
 It takes place every day at 11:55 am in front of the Palais des Princes de Monaco.
-It takes place at the royal entrance at the Palace Square and you can see the traditional guards in their white or black uniforms.
+The ceremony takes place at the royal entrance at the Palace Square and you can see the traditional guards in their white or black uniforms.

-HIGHLIGHT: Enjoy the view overlooking Port de Fonvielle
+Enjoy the view overlooking Port de Fonvieille

 Enjoy the Saint Martin Gardens